Science and Technology Directorate, DHS.

 Nominations/Expressions of Interest Procedures and Deadline

-Nominations and expressions of interest shall be received by OIC no later than 30 days from the date of this notice at the address listed above (SandTFRG@hq.dhs.gov).
+Nominations and expressions of interest shall be received by OIC no later than October 31, 2018 at the address P25CAP@hq.dhs.gov.
 Nominations and expressions of interest received after this date shall not be considered.
+All submissions received must include the words “Department of Homeland Security” and DHS-2018-0051.
 Each nomination and expression of interest must provide the following information as part of the submission:

 - A cover letter that highlights a history of proven leadership within the public safety community including, if applicable, a description of prior experience with law enforcement, fire response, emergency medical services, emergency communications, National Guard, or other first responder roles and how the use of communications in those roles qualifies the nominee to participate on the P25 CAP AP.